cjjeakle/rebalance-calc/README.md

 * URL state is replaced, rather than adding to the browser history
     * This should making the browser back button much more usable with this version of the app

-Core features that haven't gone anywhere
+Core features that haven't gone anywhere:
 * Rich example data to demonstrate most key features
 * Lots of helpful tips and tricks, be sure to take a look!
 * The site automatically persists every change to the URL
     * It's easy to save, share, and restore your work via bookmarks and copy-paste
 * Your input never leaves the page
     * There's no analytics, and the URL hash (where the data persists) doesn't get sent to the server

+## UX Caveats
+This tool is best used on a computer, the UI can get quite overwhelming on mobile (it works, but can be clunky).

 ## Feel free to self-host!
 These steps can be used to develop locally, or to self-host the site